ValheKouneli/SlidingTicTacToe/documentation/progress_report_week2.md

 THO: Figuring out how to implement the GUI.
 Minor changes to things to make GUI easier to implement.

 Time spent: 1,5h

+FRI: Changed GUI from using java.awt to javafx.
+But then ended up doing the whole application from a scatch all over again...
+Then made the game run again using CLI.
+Fixed some tests.
+Made couple of javadocs.

+Time spend: 7h